National Service, Transmission, Exploration & Production Safety (STEPS) Network and National Institute for Occupational Safety and Health (NIOSH)

 Products and Resources

-- Hot Work in Oilfields Hazard Alert (PDF).
-Through the OSHA and National STEPS and NIOSH Alliance, the organizations developed a hazard alert on how to prevent fatalities associated with hot work on oilfield tanks, tankers and related equipment.
-(2016, September).
+- Hot Work in Oilfields Hazard Alert: English (PDF) and Spanish (PDF).
+Through the OSHA and National STEPS Network and NIOSH Alliance, the organizations developed a hazard alert on how to prevent fatalities associated with hot work on oilfield tanks, tankers and related equipment.
+(2016, September; Spanish translation 2017, May).

 OSHA Safety and Health Topics Pages